HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf211.md

 ### Increase in several parameters for minimal system requirements

 === "Containers"
-    There is an increase in the value of several parameters for the minimal system requirements for Kubernetes deployments.
+    There is an increase in the minimal system requirements for core and remote-search containers for Kubernetes deployments.
 See the [Containerization requirements and limitations](../../get_started/plan_deployment/container_deployment/limitations_requirements.md) for more information.

 ### Digital Asset Management – Copy Media Assets from one Collection to another